-An Overhead Guide sign shall be placed at the theoretical gore point of the first exit ramp, with an upward slanting arrow on the exit direction sign for that exit and the message XX km (XX MILE) on the Advance Guide sign for the second exit, as shown in Figure 2E-28.
+An Overhead Guide sign shall be placed at the theoretical gore point of the first exit ramp, with an upward slanting arrow on the exit direction sign for that exit and the message XX KM (XX MILE) on the Advance Guide sign for the second exit, as shown in Figure 2E-26.
 The second exit shall be indicated by an overhead Exit Direction sign over the auxiliary lane.
 An Exit sign shall also be used at each gore (see Section 2E.34).

 Interchanges with more than one exit from the main line shall be numbered as described in Section 2E.28 with an appropriate suffix.
+Exit numbers shall not include the cardinal initials corresponding to the directions of the cross route.